Food Tank: Arts

 WeCameToDance is Food Tank's interactive original musical about the climate crisis.
-It was developed by Creative Producer Bernard Pollack with choreography by House of Jack, original language by David Peterson of "Game of Thrones", and original music by Grammy-nominated Rocky Dawuni.
+It was developed by Creative Producer Bernard Pollack with choreography by House of Jack, original language by David Peterson of Game of Thrones, and original music by Rocky Dawuni.
 The show debuted a month-long run at 2021 Edinburgh Fringe Festival and is commissioned perform at the U.N.
 Climate Change Conference (COP26) in Glasgow.

 During its initial run, WeCameToDance was featured in the New York Times, The List, Scotsman, The Herald (Scotland), and Edinburgh Reporter and the cast performed live on Good Morning Britain, Al Jazeera, and the BBC.